Corybas expansus: Taxonomy

 Corybas expansus was first formally described in 1991 by David Jones from a specimen collected in the Warrenben Conservation Park and the description was published in Australian Orchid Research.
 The specific epithet (expansus) is a Latin word meaning "spread out", referring to the flared labellum.

 In 2002, David Jones and Mark Clements proposed splitting Corybas into smaller genera and placing this species into Corysanthes but the change has not been widely accepted.

 Distribution and habitat

-The flared helmet orchid grows in shrubland and shrubby forest in coastal areas on the southern tip of the Eyre, Yorke and Fleurieu Peninsulas and on Kangaroo Island.
+The flared helmet orchid grows on the lee side of dunes in the shelter of trees (especially Eucalyptus diversifolia) and in sandy loam in sheltered places.
+It occurs in coastal areas on the southern tip of the Eyre, Yorke and Fleurieu Peninsulas and on Kangaroo Island.

-Conservation
+Conservation status

 Corybas expansus is classified as "vulnerable" under the South Australian National Parks and Wildlife Act 1972.
 The main threats to the species are inappropriate fire regimes and weed invasion.